-But they also must tell people “No” all the time, especially as they get more experienced and savvy – able to manage the challenge of being a Mighty Tasker.
+But they also must tell people “No” all the time, especially as they get more experienced and savvy – able to manage the challenge of being a Mega-Tasker.
 Consequently, most migrate to time blocking out of necessity.
 Given their commitments, they have precious little free time, and must be ever-mindful.
 The choices they make each day between one task/project or another have consequences.

 I became a time blocker during my days at Cornell University.
 Looking to accelerate my program in Operations Research, I ran afoul of the engineering school’s rules.
 As the dean explained ruefully, “No, you can’t squeeze both Bachelors and Masters degrees into four years, even though you will have enough credits for both.”

 As far as I was concerned, if my schedule could achieve it (even with a part-time job) then it should be possible.
-I ended up spending an extra semester to satisfy the status quo, but like many Mighty Taskers, I slipped back into average task volumes when I went into full-time employment at AT&T Bell Labs.
+I ended up spending an extra semester to satisfy the status quo, but like many Mega-Taskers, I slipped back into average task volumes when I went into full-time employment at AT&T Bell Labs.
 However, when I started my own company five years later I picked up the challenge once again.

 Instead, it’s a necessary technique for those who stretch their calendars to the limit and can’t rely only on task lists.